Device access window

 You can access a device remotely either from the Lab console, or using one of the testing tools that integrates with Digital Lab.

 Hover over a device in card view and click , or select a device and click Open device remotely in the toolbar in List view.
 Click the List and Card view buttons in the upper right corner to toggle between the views.

 When you open a device remotely from the mobile lab, you can also record an exploratory testing session, perform accessibility testing, and examine the live log.
 For more details, see Manual Testing.

-Interact with the device using the actions in the toolbar next to the device, and the options in the panels on the left and right-hand side of the device access window.
+Interact with the device using the actions in the toolbar next to the device, and the options in the side panels of the device access window.
 You can collapse the panels, change the order of the tabs at the top of the panel, and drag and drop tabs from one panel to another.

 Secure connection only (HTTPS): When using the default self-signed certificate, the browser displays a warning or error when you first try to access a device through a connector with a secure connection.
 For web browsers to trust the certificate, the SSL certificate must be issued by a recognized Certificate Authority (CA).
 The connector's self-signed certificate still encrypts data, however the warning is to inform you that the SSL certificate was self-signed and is not signed by a CA. To view the device, navigate to the URL of the connector and trust the self-signed SSL certificate.